FreedomSite/TotalFreedomMod/CONTRIBUTING.md

+# Contributing to TotalFreedomMod #

-Visit [the wiki page](https://github.com/TotalFreedom/TotalFreedomMod/wiki/Contributing) to see the contributing guidelines.
+For information about contributing to TotalFreedomMod, please see the [contributing guidelines](https://github.com/TotalFreedom/TotalFreedomMod/wiki/Contributing).